 Novel approach to district heating

-This novel approach to district heating and cooling has many advantages for district heating.
+This novel approach to district heating and cooling has many advantages.
 It can ensure that building groups have a reliable, independent and sustainable source of Renewable Heating and Renewable Cooling.

 Heat Sharing Networks can also bring On-site Renewable Energy to district heating, instead of relying on imported fossil fuel supplies commonly used in Combined Heat and Power (CHP) systems.

 District Heating based on Heat Transfer and Heat Sharing Networks can ...

 - provide a reliable and low-cost green energy source for space heating and cooling

 - save over 70% on carbon emissions on heating compared to emissions from gas boilers